 Q: How will I be matched up with my partner?

-A: A Task Force, appointed by the YALSA president, will review the submitted applications.
+A: A Task Force, appointed by the YALSA President-Elect, will review the submitted applications.
 The task force will match accepted mentor and protégé applicants based on type of library, geographic location, and areas of interest.